In Depth: Never-Ending Competition Leaves Online Video Pioneer Youku in Search of Direction

 Youku.com was a pioneer at its founding in 2005, landing the title of China’s first major streamer of user-generated video content.
 Like its U.S. contemporary YouTube, it provided a service where users could upload, share and watch video clips.
 It would go on to broaden its offerings by broadcasting films and programming licensed from movie studios and TV companies.

-It quickly became popular and boasted 264 million visitors a month before it became the first Chinese video site to float in New York in 2010, despite still make large losses.
+It quickly became popular and boasted 264 million visitors a month before it became the first Chinese video site to float in New York in 2010, despite still making large losses.
 The company raised $233 million in its listing and its stock soared 160% on its first-day of trading.

 Investors especially liked the Youku story due to China’s media environment for broadcasters at that time.
 That landscape was dominated mostly by a hodgepodge of state-run TV stations that operated on a near-monopoly basis in their local markets.
 By comparison, companies like Youku were more market-oriented and could instantly reach a national audience at low cost by distributing over the internet.